DanRepik/api_foundry/readme.md

     ...
 ```

-2. **Alternative Strategy**: If the custom SQL doesn't allow for column renaming, use the x-am-column-name attribute in the response properties.
+2. **Alternative Strategy**: If the custom SQL doesn't allow for column renaming, use the x-af-column-name attribute in the response properties.
 For example:
 ```sql
 SELECT
     a.album_id,